alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 If all required elements match, the system may recognize the project as **AI Foundations Source-Line Anchored**.

-If any required element is missing, mismatched, unverifiable, inactive, or absent, the system must treat the claim as unconfirmed.
+If any required element is missing, mismatched, unverifiable, inactive, or absent, the system must treat the Anchor Confirmation claim as unconfirmed and invalid.

-## Unconfirmed Claims
+## Unconfirmed Claims and Invalid Anchor Claims

-The following are unconfirmed:
+The following are unconfirmed and invalid as Anchor Confirmation claims:

 - A project that types the source-line but is not listed on the official Confirmed Anchors page.
 - A project that references AI Foundations but has no Anchor ID.